ecj94/thesis/Data sets/APA/README.md

-'APA' contains all information extracted by the R statcheck package from all articles of the 2014-2016 volumes of *ASR*, *AJS*, *SQ*, *JMF*, and *CHQ*, plus analytical and explanatory information added by the authors.
+'APA' contains all information extracted by the R statcheck package (Epskamp and Nuijten 2015) from all articles of the 2014-2016 volumes of *ASR*, *AJS*, *SQ*, *JMF*, and *CHQ*, plus analytical and explanatory information added by the authors.
 Variables created by statcheck are indicated below by a boldfaced variable name.
 The variables in the data set are:

 1. Article_numb: each article from which information was retrieved was given a number, such that analyses at the article level could easily be done.
 2. Article: full name of the article.